Euthanasia

 The debate frequently distinguishes four types of euthanasia in the sense of "assistance in achieving death":

-1. "Letting die"/"Passive euthanasia": renunciation of life-prolonging measures (while continuing to give "basic care" and pain-relief treatment
+1. "Letting die"/"Passive euthanasia": renunciation of life-prolonging measures (while continuing to give "basic care" and pain-relief treatment,

-2. "Indirect euthanasia"/"Indirect active euthanasia": pain-relief treatment while tolerating a (non-intended) risk of shortening the patient's life span
+2. "Indirect euthanasia"/"Indirect active euthanasia": pain-relief treatment while tolerating a (non-intended) risk of shortening the patient's life span,

-3. "Assisted suicide"/"Support for voluntary death" / "physician-assisted": assisted suicide e.g. by procuring and supplying the lethal drug
+3. "Assisted suicide"/"Support for voluntary death" / "physician-assisted": assisted suicide e.g. by procuring and supplying the lethal drug,

 4. "Active euthanasia"/"Direct active euthanasia"/"Termination of life on request": Intentional and active acceleration or bringing about of death.
 Contrary to indirect euthanasia, death is not only tolerated but intended.
 Contrary to assisted suicide, the ultimate decisive impulse is not given by the patient but by a third party.

 The range of meaning of the term euthanasia is a wide one.
-It includes dying persons, seriously or incurably (physically or mentally) ill persons who are suffering inbearably or who see no purpose in continuing to live and thus express an urgent desire to be "released" through euthanasia.
-It also includes patients who are in a long-term coma or whose consciousness is already impaired in the terminal phase of a disease who can lo longer personally express any opinion regarding the implementation or termination of medically and technically viable, but therapeutically doubtful life-prolonging measures.
+It includes dying persons, seriously or incurably (physically or mentally) ill persons who are suffering unbearably or who see no purpose in continuing to live and thus express an urgent desire to be "released" through euthanasia.
+It also includes patients who are in a long-term coma or whose consciousness is already impaired in the terminal phase of a disease and who can no longer personally express any opinion regarding the implementation or termination of medically and technically viable, but therapeutically doubtful life-prolonging measures.
 It ranges to seriously damaged newborn babies incapable of expression, whose life expectancy is very short or who are expected to suffer greatly in life.

 However, not all forms of "letting die" are being summarized under the keywords "medically assisted suicide" or "euthanasia".
 Any therapeutic, palliative (meaning analgetic) or life-prolonging intervention requires the consent of the patient.
 If the patient refuses a certain measure and its omission leads to the patient's premature death, this situation is widely regarded as the manifestation of a patient's "right to a natural death".